mkaoud22/-mkaoud22-System_Programming_in_Linux/Lush/README.md

 # Lush: Linux User Shell

-This source file `micro.c` is a C-developed Linux user shell.
+This source file, `micro.c`, is a Linux user shell developed in C.

 ## Supported Features:
-1. Feature 1
-2. Feature 2
-3. Feature 3
-4. Feature 4
-5. Feature 5
-6. Feature 6
-7. Feature 7
-8. Feature 8
+1. Implements command-line parsing (input tokenizing).
+2. Supports built-in commands: `pwd`, `echo`, `cd`, `clear`, and `exit`.
+3. Provides input/output redirection.
+4. Utilizes dynamic memory allocation techniques.
+5. Handles both local and environment variables.
+6. Integrates `fork`, `execve`, and `wait` system calls for managing child-parent process relationships.

 ## Notes:
-The development of this source file continues and aims to reach the level of the standard Linux shell. 😉
+Development of this source file is ongoing, with the goal of reaching the functionality level of a standard Linux shell. 😉

----